Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “My child has never played soccer.
 Will they fit into the group?”

-InterSoccer caters for everyone including all levels of ability whether 3 or 13 years old & makes the courses a huge amount of fun.
+InterSoccer caters to everyone including all levels of ability whether 3 or 13 years old & makes the courses a huge amount of fun.

 There are always newcomers to soccer who start with us for the first time & therefore will be allocated to a group of the same/similar ability, ideally within their age group.
 Our coaches always do their best to help a new child fit in.